-I’m an Engineer, Get me out of here is a two-week long STEM engagement event that takes place online.
+I’m an Engineer, Get me out of here is a student-led STEM engagement activity that takes place online.

-Rationale: The primary objective of the event is to change students’ attitudes to STEM, and make them feel it’s something they can relate to and discuss.
-Giving students some real power (i.e. deciding where the money goes) makes the event more real for them.
+Rationale: The primary objective of the activity is to change students’ attitudes to STEM, and make them feel it’s something they can relate to and discuss.
+Giving students some say (i.e. voting for their favourite engineer) makes the activity more real for them.

-For two weeks you interact online with young people (aged 9–18) through live chats and posted ASK questions.
-You answer their questions about your day to day work, your career, your hobbies and interests, and just about anything the students can think of.
+During the activity you will interact online with young people (aged 9 to 18) through live Chats and posted questions.
+You will answer their questions about your day to day work, your career, your hobbies and interests, and just about anything the students can think of.
 You also get to find out the students’ opinions on engineering, research and society and get them thinking about how this affects their daily lives.
 All you need to take part is a computer with an internet connection.

-- Students ASK you questions which you answer in your own time; the sooner the better.
+- Students can Ask you questions which you answer in your own time.

-Please think seriously about what you want to do with the prize money as the students will ask you about it.
+Please think seriously about what you would do with the prize money as the students will ask you about it.
 Some suggestions include:

 - buying equipment to allow a research oceanography vessel to communicate with school students during expeditions.

 - funding engineer visits to schools, school visits to your workplace, or supporting a local after-school STEM club

 - giving the money to a school in Uganda to pay for science kits and a projector to watch science films on.

 You will have a profile to fill in.
 This includes a photo, information about you and your work, and a set of “interview” questions.
 Find your profile by clicking your name at the top of any page in the Zone, or by clicking My Dashboard.
 Your profile enables the students to find out more about you and your work.
 It’s really helpful if you fill in your profile as soon as possible.